topasmc/topas-docs/parameters/graphics.rst

     b:Gr/MyGraphic1/HiddenLineRemovalForGeometry = "False" # Remove hidden lines from wireframe geometries, like Geant4’s /vis/viewer/set/hiddenEdge
     b:Gr/MyGraphic1/HiddenLineRemovalForTrajectories = "False" # Remove hidden trajectories lines from within geometries, like Geant4’s /vis/viewer/set/hiddenMarker

+You can tell TOPAs to center the graphics on a given component:

+    s:Gr/*/CenterOn = "MyComponent"Topas will then ignore any parameters of the form:    Gr/*/TransX or Gr/*/TransY.

+You can scale the image by different amounts in each dimension:    uv:Gr/*/Scale = 3 1.
+2. 3.would scale by 1 in X, by 2 in Y and by 3 in Z.

+Zooming to the Nanometer Scale:With very large Gr/*/Zoom values, as one might use to zoom into the nano scale,floating point errors in the graphics card lead to discontinuous jumps in the image position.
+This makes it difficult to center or size the view as one wishes.
+An easy workaround has been understood.
+If one simply makes the world invisible, then because the initial graphics extent only includes thenanometer scale components, one doesn't need much zoom.
+This effect and its solution are demonstrated in the example:    examples/Graphics/NanoMeterScaleTest.txt

 You can set Topas so that for OpenGL views, the view is copied to a file at the end of each run::

     b:Gr/MyGraphic1/CopyOpenGLToPDF = "True" # save to PDF